Dermatology Practice Valuation: 2026 Benchmarks

 Buyers evaluate dermatology practices not just by top-line revenue but by the composition of that revenue and its predictability.
 A balanced mix of medical and cosmetic services supports margin stability while allowing for growth through self-pay and membership-based models.
 Medical dermatology provides recurring reimbursement-driven income, whereas cosmetic and medspa services enhance profitability through higher-margin, cash-pay procedures.

 Practices that demonstrate strong utilization of advanced procedures, like Mohs surgery or in-house pathology, show the highest resilience to reimbursement pressure.
 In contrast, those dependent on commodity medical visits with minimal ancillaries are more exposed to rate compression and payer policy changes.
-The table below outlines typical revenue contribution and operating margin profiles by segment.
+The table below outlines typical revenue contributions and operating margins by segment.

 Practices with well-balanced service lines and recurring membership or subscription models can achieve 1–2× higher multiples than peers without these features.